jacksonf-netizen/Vela-IPTV/README.md

 1. Go to the [Releases](https://github.com/jacksonf-netizen/Vela/releases) page.
 2. Download the latest **VelaIPTV.dmg** from the Assets section.
 3. Open the DMG and drag **Vela IPTV** into your **Applications** folder.
 4.  **Important**: Because this is a community build, the first time you open the app, please **Right-Click -> Open** to bypass the macOS developer security check.
+You may also need to go to Settings > Privacy & Security and scroll down to the bottom and click "Open Anyway".
 ---
 ## 📝 License
 This project is released under the MIT License.
 Feel free to use and modify it for your personal use.